DaQuirm/the-cat-and-the-lamp/all-sums-and-foldm.md

 Just create an array with the value as its only element, no big deal.

 Hold on, that's precisely what we were doing in our JavaScript solution!
+Remember we had to wrap that sum, like this: `[sum]`?

 Good that someone thought about abstracting this little thing away, right?

 Ooookay, maybe get another tea/coffee and some sweets for this one, we're finding out what